Chukobyte/seika-engine/docs/general/core_concepts.md

 ## Node

 Nodes are the basic building block of a game in Seika Engine.
-There are many different node types that inherit from the base `Node` class and more information about their API usage can be found [here](../python_api/node.md).
+There are many node types that inherit from the base `Node` class and more information about their API usage can be found [here](../python_api/node.md).
 Python scripts can be attached to Nodes to add to their functionality.

 ## Scene